wsp-sag/network_wrangler/README.md

 ```bash
 conda install shapely
 ```
+## Quickstart

+To get a feel for the API and using project cards, please refer to the "Wrangler Quickstart" jupyter notebook.

+To start the notebook, open a command line in the network_wrangler top-level directory and type:

+`jupyter notebook`

 ## Documentation
 Documentation can be built from the `/docs` folder using the command: `make html`